Finding Books and Videos

 Each book, video, periodical, CD, and DVD in the library catalog has a record.
 Records contain the author, title, publisher, call number, and subject information for the items.
 Here is a sample record:

-Webster and Eden students and staff in the U.S. have a six-week checkout period of materials (a semester checkout for faculty).
+Webster students and staff in the U.S. may checkout a book for six weeks; faculty may checkout a book for the semester.
 Within the greater St. Louis area, all students are encouraged to visit the library to check out materials.
-Unfortunately, we are unable to lend reference books, books on reserve, and rare books in special collections.
+Reference books, books on reserve, and rare books in special collections do not circulate.